 - The PD represents the likelihood of a customer defaulting on its financial obligation (as per 'Definition of default and credit-impaired' above), either over the next 12 months (12M PD), or over the remaining lifetime (Lifetime PD) of the obligation. - EAD is based on the amounts the Company expected to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD). - LGD represents the Company's expectation of the extent of loss on a defaulted exposure.
 LGD varies by type of product, type and seniority of claim and availability of collateral or other credit support.
 LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD).
-LGD is calculated on a 12-month or lifetime basis, where 12-month LGD is the percentage of loss expected to be made if the default occurs in the next 12 months and lifetime LGD is the percentage of loss expected lifetime of the financing.
+LGD is calculated on a 12-month or lifetime basis, where 12-month LGD is the percentage of loss expected to be made if the default occurs in the next 12 months and lifetime LGD is the percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the financing.